Sponsorship is the most valuable resource in consulting

 Interestingly, I had known Tim for a few years before he started supporting me.

-In hindsight, I understand that Tim started supporting me when I became valuable to him.
+In hindsight, I understand that Tim started supporting me only when I became valuable to him.
 And he became comfortable associating his name and reputation with me.

 That was a profound insight for me.

 High performance is an essential prerequisite for building strong relationships.
-Only then you can look for people willing to sponsor you.
+Only then can you look for people willing to sponsor you.

-Building sponsorships is not easy.
-It is the culmination of all your hard work.
+It’s the culmination of all your hard work.

 Here are five principles for building sponsorship: